jgregori/ultra_course_snippets/README.md

 ![Syllabus](./demo_img/syllabus_sm.png)

-To customize the content, locate the `const = SyllabusContent` json around line 55 of the file.
+To customize the content, locate the `const = SyllabusContent` variable in the json around line 55 of the file.
 I have kept everything in a single file be able to use it directly in an Ultra document.

 First, inside `content` there is a section for each language, different languages can have different contents.
 More locales can be added, but you will need to add the new locale to the language toogle so the option becomes available.